gulinan/jsm2021talk/README.md

 p.s.
 A more comphrensive version of this study is published as an undergraduate thesis of Sami Aldag and Dogukan Topcuoglu who are the first two-authors.
-If you would like to cite this work, please let us know it.
+If you would like to cite this work, please let us know it via sending an email to me at inan@itu.edu.tr.